What is a 1-Page Message Map?

 It’s really expensive for a business not to have a clear 7-second message.
 Not having a message means countless missed opportunities to spread the story of your business.

 In fact, the lack of a message is the #1 reason buyers leave websites.

-Granted, it’s tough to develop a unified message for any organization, small or large.
-Marketers face many obstacles to developing a concise, compelling, crystal-clear message.
+Granted, it’s tough enough to get to a unified message in any organization, small or large.
+Marketers face many obstacles to developing a concise, clear, consistent message.

 • A lack of leadership focus on messaging